ankidroid/Anki-Android/FAQ.md

 0. A sample deck (.apkg file) exported from Anki Desktop including *one card* that reproduces the issue you're having
 0. The name and a link to the font that you are trying to use
 0. The result of each step in the above process, preferably with some screenshots

-### Instead of the correct character to display, a square is shown.
-Why is that?

-Because, by default, Android does not have complete support of the full Unicode character set so it does not know how to display these characters.
-The part of Unicode that Android supports depends on the specific device and on where that device is distributed.
-If you would like to add support for some specific language, see the custom fonts section above.

 # Advanced formatting tips
 The [formatting wiki page](https://github.com/ankidroid/Anki-Android/wiki/Advanced-formatting) gives examples of how to achieve advanced flashcard formatting such as: